TechAachen/Webseite-Jekyll/techturbo2023.md

 # TechTurbo 2023

 We are pleased to launch the registration for the Sprint-Weekend, from November 30, 2023 to December 03, 2023.

+During the Sprint-weekend, over 100 students from the technical initiatives travel together for 3 days to a hostel in the Eifel.
+Many different workshops are held there, and students can organize meetings in teams or work alone.
+Several conference rooms, a fireside lounge and a gym are available for this purpose.
+The weekend is therefore the perfect opportunity for further expansion of knowledge, getting to know other initiatives, exchanging ideas or simply doing a bit of team building.

 This year we will have about 120 spots available again.
 The motto is: first come, first served!
 You can register individually by filling in this form: [https://shop.techaachen.de/TechAachen/TT23/](https://shop.techaachen.de/locale/set?locale=en&next=/TechAachen/TT23/)